-The argument for keeping the products as pharmacist and medicinal use of only, compared to freely over the counter (OTC), is that they consider this to be more appropriate as pharmacist advice is necessary to mitigate safety risks associated with CBD's potential for drug-drug interactions when used at the same time as many other commonly prescribed drugs.
+The argument for keeping the products as pharmacist only, compared to freely over the counter (OTC), is that they consider this to be more appropriate as pharmacist advice is necessary to mitigate safety risks associated with CBD's potential for drug-drug interactions when used at the same time as many other commonly prescribed drugs.
 Schedule 3 also requires that Product Information and Consumer Medicine Information is available to reinforce the safe use of CBD.
 (9)